 Walk along the towpath from Inverness to Clachnaharry, where the Caledonian Canal meets the Sea…

-We have already mentioned the Caledonian Canal a couple of times in our blog post on cycling, but as it’s such a great place for outdoor activities (and also a wonder of engineering, of course!) we will just have to take you back to the Caledonian Canal once again – this time for a leisurely walk!
+We have already mentioned the Caledonian Canal a couple of times in our blog post on cycling, but as it’s such a great place for outdoor activities!
+What’s more, it’s an absolute wonder of engineering.
+Built along a great Scottish fault line.
+This time we must take you back to the Caledonian Canal once again – for a leisurely walk!

-When we talked about cycling we recommended the “Dochgarroch Loop”, a circular cycling/running/walking route from Tomnahurich swing bridge to Dochgarroch Locks and back – have you tried it yet?
+When we talked about cycling the Caledonian Canal, we recommended the “Dochgarroch Loop”.
+This is a circular cycling, running or walking route from Tomnahurich swing bridge to Dochgarroch Locks and back – have you tried it yet?